Asthma

 Flu (Influenza)

 If you have asthma, protecting yourself from the flu is very important.
-The flu is a contagious respiratory infection caused by influenza viruses that spread easily.
-It can cause mild to severe illness.
-The flu causes thousands of hospitalizations and deaths every year, even in healthy children and adults.
+The flu is a contagious respiratory illness caused by influenza viruses.

 The flu usually starts suddenly and may include these symptoms: